 Primary oligonucleotide manufacturing unit operations

-The oligo field is still in its commercial infancy so it does not have decades of commercial-scale manufacturing experience on which to draw.
+The oligonucleotide field is still in its commercial infancy so it does not have decades of commercial-scale manufacturing experience on which to draw.
 Up until now, most oligonucleotide development has taken place in labs.
 As the field rapidly grows, manufacturers are transitioning from labs to large-scale processes.
 This necessary leap, however, brings significant challenge to unit operations.

 The field of oligonucleotides exists at the intersection of chemistry and biology.
 In order to manufacture injectable oligo drugs at the highest quality possible, a facility design must therefore incorporate aspects of both small-molecule and biologic drug production to address the very different needs of the upstream and downstream unit operations.

-All oligo manufacturing processes require the use of flammable, hazardous materials during upstream processing and then very clean biopharma processes during downstream processing.
+All oligonucleotide manufacturing processes require the use of flammable, hazardous materials during upstream processing and then very clean biopharma processes during downstream processing.
 A facility must therefore handle large quantities of flammable liquid while also providing a suitable environment for sterile formulation and fill-finish of the final parenteral oligo drug product.
 Optimizing these facilities requires engineers and architects who can speak both of these languages and the corresponding regulations.

-The first few steps of oligo production use solvent-heavy processes that do not require clean rooms.
+The first few steps of oligonucleotide production use solvent-heavy processes that do not require clean rooms.
 At this stage, microbial contamination is not a concern as no living organisms (that we know of) can survive the harsh chemical environment.
 It’s only later on, in downstream processing, that there are concerns about bacterial contamination.
 Upstream processing includes synthesis and cleavage/deprotection, as we’ll discuss below.

 1. Solid phase synthesis